Frederick Martin (cricketer): Cricket career

 The Kent team in 1888.
 Martin is standing in the back row on the right.

 After taking over 100 wickets for St Lawrence in 1884, Martin made his first-class debut for Kent in July 1885, playing against Sussex at Gravesend, although he only bowled one over during the match and did not take a wicket.
-He did not play again for the county side until the following season, although once again he took over 100 wickets in club cricket during the season.
-After taking only three wickets in his first three matches in 1886, Martin was recalled to the side during August against Surrey at The Oval and took 12 wickets in the match.
+He did not play again for the county team until the following season, although once again he took over 100 wickets in club cricket during the season.
+After taking only three wickets in his first three matches in 1886, Martin was recalled to the team during August against Surrey at The Oval and took 12 wickets in the match.
 He followed this with 7 wickets against Lancashire and 8 against Nottinghamshire, ending the season with 29 wickets and leading the Kent bowling averages.
 He also made his first appearance for MCC during the season.

 Martin played regularly after 1886 and, although he was considered "disappointing" in 1887, in a year in which Kent were poor, he established himself as a "top-class" bowler, taking 60 wickets for the county in 1888, the season he was first paired with Walter Wright.
 Martin and Wright bowled together between 1888 and 1891, delivering two-thirds of the overs Kent bowled during that period.
 They bowled unchanged for the county in three complete matches and in 10 innings and formed the basis for Kent's bowling attack in the early years of the County Championship.

 Between 1889 and 1891, Martin was considered in his prime and one of the best left-arm bowlers in the country.
 He took 87 wickets for Kent in 1889 and 106 in total, the first time he had taken over 100 wickets in a season.
 He followed this with 190 wickets in 1890, with 105 for Kent including a hat-trick against Surrey at The Oval, and 140 in 1891, again taking 105 for Kent.
 (Note: Martin's Wisden obituary and Moore's History of Kent County Cricket Club both credit Martin with 116 wickets for Kent in 1890 and his obituary notes 112 in 1891; George Marsham, writing in Wisden in 1907, notes 116 in 1890 and 112 in 1891.
 Modern Kent County Cricket Club statistics credit 105 wickets each season and scorecards show that he took 11 wickets for the county against Warwickshire in a non-first-class match in 1890 and seven in two matches against the same county, which did not yet have first-class cricket status, in 1891.
 His Cricketer of the Year citation in Wisden in 1892 notes less than 100 each season.)
 He played his only home Test match for England in 1890 and was named as one of the Wisden Cricketers of the Year in the 1892 edition of the almanack.